-A Member pays the lesser of the cost share amount or billed charges.
+A Member pays the lesser of the cost sharing amount or billed charges.

-It is the Provider's responsibility to collect the copayment and other Member Cost Share from the Member to receive full reimbursement for a service.
-The amount of the copayment and other Cost Share will be deducted from the Molina payment for all Claims involving Cost Share.
+It is the Provider's responsibility to collect the copayment and other Member cost sharing from the Member to receive full reimbursement for a service.
+The amount of the copayment and other cost sharing will be deducted from the Molina payment for all Claims involving cost sharing.